OMP: One-step Meanflow Policy with Directional Alignment: Method

-While Directional Alignment improves trajectory accuracy, the computational cost of the MeanFlow Identity remains a challenge.
-The calculation of the target velocity involves partial derivatives that are typically computed using the Jacobian-Vector Product (JVP) operator.
-This operator incurs high GPU memory consumption, creating a bottleneck when training on complex tasks with high-dimensional inputs.
-To resolve this memory constraint, we implement a Differential Derivation Equation (DDE) to approximate the JVP computations.
-We approximate the time derivative of the network output using a finite difference method:
+To overcome the memory prohibitive costs of the exact JVP operator detailed in Section \ref{subsubsec:jvp_cost}, we implement a Differential Derivation Equation (DDE).
+Motivated by \citet{Wangetal2025}, we approximate the time derivative of the network output using a finite difference method rather than symbolic differentiation.

-where $\epsilon$ is a small perturbation constant.
-This approximation significantly reduces memory usage by obviating the need to store intermediate Jacobian variables during the backward pass.
-Although DDE introduces a minor approximation error, our empirical results suggest it maintains satisfactory prediction performance while making the training of complex, high-precision policies computationally feasible.